 Skimming is a crime involving the theft and fraudulent use of someone's credit card/ATM card information.
 Skimming victims often do not realize the crime has occurred until they check their bank record or receive a credit card statement, possibly suffering a significant financial loss as a result.
 Some skimming cases have occurred at places like gyms and golf courses where people keep their belongings in a public locker room.
 At these places, it is recommended that you ask the front desk to keep your valuables or use a special locker provided for valuables.
 In deciding a PIN number for your ATM card, it is always better to avoid using easy-to-guess numbers such as your birthday or phone number.
 Remember also that your information could be skimmed via online shopping.
 When you are asked to enter your credit card number, make sure that you are on a secured website where such information is sent in an encrypted format to the seller.

-Furikome-sagi or bank transfer scam is a new type of fraud that has recently been a major issue in Japan.
+"Furikome-sagi" or bank transfer scam is a new type of fraud that has recently been a major issue in Japan.
 In a common case, a victim receives a phone call from someone who disguises himself/herself as one of the victim's family members (or an acquaintance of the family member) and tells the victim that he/she (the family member) is in trouble such as an accident or crime and needs a relatively large amount of money.
-If you receive such a phone call and are asked to remit money to a certain bank account, the first thing you need to do is to confirm the whereabouts of the concerned family member.
-It is highly likely to be a fraud if the caller gives you only a mobile phone number as a contact and/or insists upon an immediate remittance.
-In such cases, hang up immediately and do not take the call seriously.
+In addition, the cases to eschew bank transfers in favor of cash handover have seen a rapid increase, representing about half of bank transfer scam.
+If you receive such a phone call, the first thing you need to do is to reject the request, contact your family member and consult the police in your neighborhood or consumer affairs center.